germain-italic/video-encoding-comparison/README.md

 > © 2025 Germain-Italic.
 Free for personal and commercial use with attribution.

 > Big Buck Bunny © 2008, [Blender Foundation](www.bigbuckbunny.org) under the Creative Commons Attribution 3.0 license.

-> This project is not affiliated with any brands mentionned on this page.